Take response actions on a file

 - Submission time - Shows when the action was submitted.

-- Success - Shows the number of machines where the file has been stopped and quarantined.
+- Success - Shows the number of devices where the file has been stopped and quarantined.

-- Failed - Shows the number of machines where the action failed and details about the failure.
+- Failed - Shows the number of devices where the action failed and details about the failure.

-- Pending - Shows the number of machines where the file is yet to be stopped and quarantined from.
-This can take time for cases when the machine is offline or not connected to the network.
+- Pending - Shows the number of devices where the file is yet to be stopped and quarantined from.
+This can take time for cases when the device is offline or not connected to the network.

 Select any of the status indicators to view more information about the action.
 For example, select Failed to see where the action failed.

-When the file is being removed from a machine, the following notification is shown:
+Notification on device user: When the file is being removed from a device, the following notification is shown:

-In the machine timeline, a new event is added for each machine where a file was stopped and quarantined.
+In the device timeline, a new event is added for each device where a file was stopped and quarantined.

 For files that widely used throughout an organization, a warning is shown before an action is implemented, to validate that the operation is intended.